lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Using the Configuration file

-NOTE for RepRap firmware users: You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.
+**Note for RepRap firmware users:** You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.

 The firmware can be modified by changing the **config.ini** (or the renamed config_rrf.ini) file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).